ncubo/appointments-front/README.md

 ## Install Dependencies

-First install all dependences used in this project with `npm install`
+First install all dependencies used in this project with `npm install`

 ## Json server (fake server api)